joyboseroy/indus_decipher/README.md

   estimate~~ **Done, see "Bootstrap confidence intervals" above** (and note the leakage bug documented there before trusting a naive version of this).
-- **Test whether Harappa's weaker class-stability is a sample-size effect, specifically.** "Cross-site held-out validation" above showed the DISTRIBUTIONAL signature of Mohenjo-daro-discovered communities largely survives evaluation on Harappa's own data (10 of 11), which points toward the earlier weaker Jaccard-based replication being a data-density limitation of minimal-pair mining specifically, not the classes being absent from Harappa.
-That's suggestive, not proof; the matched-size subsampling test originally proposed here (subsample Mohenjo-daro DOWN to Harappa's motif-labeled count, rerun the SAME strict Jaccard test, see if the gap shrinks) still hasn't been run and would settle the sample-size question directly rather than inferring it from a different method's result.
+- ~~Test whether Harappa's weaker class-stability is a sample-size effect~~ **Done, see "Matched-size resolution of the Harappa gap" above.
+It was sample size, confirmed directly (5 of 5 communities), not just inferred from the embeddings result.**
 - ~~Resolve the allograph-granularity ambiguity properly~~ **Done, see "Allograph granularity" above.** Follow-up not yet done: rerun the order-3 Kneser-Ney test on the large corpus's own site+motif-known